Beans On Toast (musician): Career

 In 2016, Beans On Toast again completed his usual touring schedule, including North America, two UK tours, and a number of other shows worldwide.
 On his main UK tour in November and December, he had two main support acts, SkySmeed, an American country singer and Tensheds, a piano bashing duo.
 On 1 December, he released his eighth album A Spanner in the Works which was recorded over one weekend on a laptop, straying away from a typical Beans On Toast album with no guitar being used, except on the track "2016", one of the singles from the album.

 On 1 December 2017, Beans On Toast released his ninth studio album Cushty, followed in 2018 by his first book Drunk Folk Stories, a collection of ten, short, true-life stories about songwriting, travelling and drinking.

 2018's A Bird in the Hand was Beans' tenth studio album, produced by Ben Lovett in London's Church Studios.
 The album focuses heavily on the birth of his newborn daughter, tackling family, love and the world on your front doorstep.

 On 31 July 2019, Beans announced his 11th studio album, The Inevitable Train Wreck, along with a US tour starting 5 November, and a UK tour starting 4 December.
 The first two singles from the album, "World Gone Crazy" and "England, I Love You", were released on 10 and 31 October respectively.

-Beans has released 4 singles in 2020, focused on and around the COVID-19 pandemic, called "Strange Days", "Human Contact", "Chessington World Of Adventures" and "Glastonbury Weekend".
+In 2020 Beans released two albums: The Unforeseeable Future, an album about the Covid Pandemic, written and recorded at home during that time, and Knee Deep in Nostalgia which was produced by Frank Turner.
+Both albums were released on McAllister's 40th birthday.

+2021 Saw the release of his second book Foolhardy Folk Tales which starts with a fictional story set in Braintree in the 1990s and continues with many true tales from the songwriter's life.
+The book also introduced the world to 'Everyone's a Critic', a car game that Beans had made up to play with friends on the road.
+The book features the full rules of the game.

+2021's album was called Survival of the Friendliest and was focused on the beauty of the human spirit, an optimistic album about joy and hope produced by old friend Blaine Harrison of the Mystery Jets.
+The album was followed by a huge UK tour and a Summer that saw him play over 30 festivals.

+The Fascinating Adventures of Little Bee, a collaboration project with Jaime & Lily Adamsfield, was released in 2022.
+It was a collection of 10 children's stories and songs in a box set.
+Beautifully illustrated by Lily, these ten adventures see Little Bee learn important lessons about the world.

+Beans On Toast continues to tour constantly and releases a new album each year on 1 December.